kartva/keymashed/README.md

 I decided to re-invent the real-time protocol (RTP) from scratch, with a focus on reducing copies as much as possible.
 It makes heavy use of the [`zerocopy`](https://github.com/google/zerocopy) crate and const generics and supports `?Sized` types.
 Have a look at the [rtp module](rust-userspace/src/rtp.rs) if you're curious - the code is well-commented if dense.
 High-level summary:
 - maintain a circular buffer with slots for packets, putting incoming packets into slots as received
 - consume one slot at a time which may or may not contain a packet (it may be lost/late).
 If a packet arrives after having been consumed (late), it will be discarded.
+- if the sender lags behind in sending packets, the receiver can wait if the "early-latest" span is too low.
+The early-latest span measures the difference between the latest received packet number and the packet that will be consumed next.
+- if the receiver lags behind in consuming packets, earlier packets are overwritten with new ones.
+The receiver can jump ahead to start playing the new packets when it arrives at that section.

 An example of video playback with heavy packet loss (intensity of background <big>∝</big> packet loss):

 https://github.com/user-attachments/assets/766d756a-1409-4f98-a055-338dbd613f82

 Lost packets are not painted for a frame, resulting in newer frames being partially painted over older ones.
 This causes the glitchy effect.
+The long strips are a consequence of the packetization strategy, which is explored towards the end of the next section.

 ### Video Codec